 Antonioni's Blowup takes a murder mystery premise and cleverly subverts it.
 It concerns us with a fashion photographer in the London of the Swinging Sixties, Thomas (David Hemmings), who happens to think he has witnessed - accidentally captured on camera - a murder.
 And then it abandons the narrative necessity to "solve" the case: instead telling us that we can't be too sure that we saw something (recalling Heisenberg's principle more than anything else).

 The film is permeated by a sense of sly humour.
 An early scene captures Thomas doing a photo shoot with real-life fashion model Veruschka, and Antonioni plays out the scene with a strong subtext of sexuality.
 It is as if the photographer and model are engaging in virtual intercourse; complete with lines like "now give it to me, really give it to me, my love" and a mock-up of post-coital exhaustion.
-Adding to the understated fun is the fact that much of Veruschka's sensuality is coldly calculated.
-Antonioni is showing us glossy surfaces which house empty beings.
-This has, of course, been Antonioni's major theme - the one that connects his whole body of work.
+Much of Veruschka's sensuality is coldly calculated.
+Glossy surfaces housing empty beings - Antonioni's major theme, the connecting-thread in his whole body of work.

 Thomas wanders into a park, sees an unlikely couple - a middle-aged woman with an elderly man - and out of both boredom and voyeuristic curiosity starts shooting them.
 The woman (Vanessa Redgrave) notices, comes to Thomas and demands that he hand over the roll of film to her.

 He refuses, promises to send her the photos later.
 He is followed back to his studio by the woman.
 She repeats her request, even makes a sexual advance as 'payment', but is interrupted.
-Antonioni's film is built out of such interruptions.
-His characters don't really have deep-seated motives, a philosophy to live life by.
+Interruptions are the film's building blocks.
+Antonioni's characters don't really have deep-seated motives, a philosophy to live life by.
 They're empty pages coloured with fancies as they come.

-In one scene, Thomas goes to nightclub where The Yardbirds are playing.
+Thomas goes to nightclub where The Yardbirds are playing.
 Jeff Beck's guitar processor starts malfunctioning; in a fit of rage he breaks his guitar (mimicking the antics of Pete Townshend) and throws the broken fretboard to a rapturous, drugged crowd.
 There is much pushing and shoving as fans try to get this souvenir.
 Thomas grabs it, runs outside and throws the fretboard on the pavement.
 A fellow standing nearby picks it up, examines it (of course, not knowing that it is Jeff Beck's) and throws it down again.
-Antonioni is making two statements here: 1) that Thomas really had no reason to grab and run away and just did it to disappoint the others, and 2) that a thing, once stripped from its context, does not convey any meaning.
-The first gives us a guide to understand the psyche of Antonioni's characters (the Jack Nicholson character in The Passenger decides to exchange his identity with a dead, similar looking man without any apparent motivation).
+Two points to note: 1) Thomas really had no reason to grab and run away and just did it to disappoint the others, and 2) that a thing, once stripped from its context, does not convey any meaning.
+The first gives us a guide to understand the psyche of Antonioni's characters (Jack Nicholson in The Passenger decides to exchange his identity with a dead, similar looking man without any apparent motivation).
 The second gives us the thumb-rule to understand his films.
 There is hardly any sequence in an Antonioni film that would stand on its own merit - you cannot talk of scenes unless you connect it with the others.

-Back to the woman (Vanessa Redgrave) who wanted the roll of film back.
-Thomas hands her a fake and develops the photographs he took in the morning.
-As he pins the photos side by side and examines them, he thinks he has unwittingly caught a man being shot down.
-To get a clearer look, he blows up a part of the image.
+The woman (Vanessa Redgrave) who wanted the roll of film back visits Thomas.
+He hands her a fake and develops the photographs he took in the morning.
+As he pins the photos side by side and examines them he thinks he has unwittingly caught a man being shot down.
+To get a clearer look he blows up a part of the image.
 There's a lot of noise - graininess - so we can't be exactly sure.
-He is quite certain though.
+He seems quite certain though.

 But whereas the reaction shot is traditionally used to reinforce the illusion of reality*, Antonioni subverts by not clearly showing the object that draws her attention.
 The camera pans from the still (shown above) to the wall where a blowup of the fence she seems to be looking at is pinned.
 (Illustrated in the following screenshots)

 The resulting visual joke is that the woman is looking from the confines of her photo to the bush and fence shown in the adjacent photo.
 But we still can't see what she's been looking at**.
 The other - larger - subversion here is of a close-up.
-Originally, the close-up was invented because objects could not be fitted completely into the aspect ratio of the frame.
+Originally the close-up was invented because objects could not be fitted completely into the aspect ratio of the frame.
 Hence a part of the object or person was shown, and the camera was sometimes moved to capture the whole part by part.
 This largely worked as a synecdoche (i.e. the part representing the whole).
-But whereas the classical close-up clarified intent, Antonioni's close-up says that the deeper we try to go, the more the object of our concern disintegrates ("blowing up" in a deliciously ironic sense).
-Taken in a more general sense, it also serves as a self-criticism: Antonioni's films are basically probing character studies done in a stripped-down, minimalist manner.For some inexplicable reason, Antonioni actually shows a gun sticking out of one of the bushes, and later, a corpse lying beside a hedge when Thomas revisists the park in the night.
+But whereas the classical close-up clarified or emphasized intent, Antonioni's close-up says that the deeper we try to go the more the object of our concern disintegrates ("blowing up" in a deliciously ironic sense).
+It also serves as self-criticism: Antonioni's films being basically probing character studies done in a minimalist manner.For some inexplicable reason, Antonioni actually shows a gun sticking out of one of the bushes, and later, a corpse lying beside a hedge when Thomas revisists the park in the night.
 Which seems strange given that Antonioni has been trying to bury the deterministic trait in classical literature and cinema uptil this point.
+(An alternate reading might be that Thomas really did spot the truth but has no concrete irrefutable evidence to back his discovery.)

 Perhaps this is overcome, and explained, by the celebrated finale.
 A group of anarchic teenagers, dressed as harlequins, show up the film at several points.
-This group now arrives at a tennis court just outside the park in question.
-They mimic a game of tennis, but between themselves the excitement and enthusiasm in this make-believe game is real, as is their match.
+This group now arrives at a tennis court just outside the park which was the "crime-scene".
+They mimic a game of tennis.
+But between themselves the excitement and enthusiasm in this make-believe game is real, as is their match.
 Thomas looks on, amused.
 Then the invisible ball gets out of court and the players insist that Thomas throw them the ball.

 Footnotes: